ridwanrajik/custom-datastore/README.md

 ##  6. <a name='Contributionguide'></a>Contribution guide
 1. Open up a new issue, and describe the feature you want to contribute.

-2. Fork this repository, then clone it to your local machine and open it in your preferred editor.
+2. Fork this repository, then clone it to your local machine and open it in your editor of choice.

 4. Create a new branch for your task, and add a descriptive branch name using the git command: `git checkout -b (branch name)`